 Sending and Receiving

-Overall, the process of sending and receiving faxes on Mac works very much the same way as in the overall review of the software.
-With the basic functions of eFax, users can send and receive faxes over the email and web based interface on Mac OS X 10.6 and earlier the same way they would with any other operating system.
+Overall, the process of sending and receiving faxes on Mac works the same way as in the overall review of the software.
+With the basic functions of eFax, users can send and receive faxes over the email and web-based interface on Mac OS X 10.6 and earlier the same way they would with any other operating system.

 Integration with Mac Based Email Systems

-With the exception of some of the file formats and hiccups listed below, eFax works well with any email system, whether it is Mac OS X Mail, Thunderbird, another application, or a web based email such as Gmail, Hotmail, Yahoo Mail, or other format.
+Except for some of the file formats and hiccups listed below, eFax works well with any email system, whether it is Mac OS X Mail, Thunderbird, another application, or a web-based email such as Gmail, Hotmail, Yahoo Mail, or another format.